EOSIO/Documentation/README.md

 # EOS.IO Technical White Paper

-**Drafted June 5, 2017 by block.one**
+**DRAFT: June 5, 2017**

 **Abstract:** The EOS.IO software introduces a new blockchain architecture designed to enable vertical and horizontal scaling of decentralized applications.
 This is achieved by creating an operating system-like construct upon which applications can be built.
 The software provides accounts, authentication, databases, asynchronous communication and the scheduling of applications across hundreds of CPU cores or clusters.
-The final result of the technology is a blockchain architecture that has the potential to scale to millions of transactions per second while entirely eliminating fees for application users.
+The resulting technology is a blockchain architecture that scales to millions of transactions per second, eliminates user fees, and allows for quick and easy deployment of decentralized applications.

+Copyright © 2017 block.one

+Without permission, anyone may use, reproduce or distribute any material in this whitepaper for non-commercial and educational use (i.e., other than for a fee or for commercial purposes) provided that the original source and the applicable copyright notice are cited.

+**DISCLAIMER:**  This draft EOS.IO Technical Whitepaper is for information purposes only.  block.one does not guarantee the accuracy of the conclusions reached in this paper, and the whitepaper is provided “as is” with no representations and warranties, express or implied, whatsoever, including, but not limited to: (i) warranties of merchantability, fitness for a particular purpose, title or noninfringement; (ii) that the contents of this whitepaper are free from error or suitable for any purpose; and (iii) that such contents will not infringe third-party rights.
+All warranties are expressly disclaimed. block.one and its affiliates expressly disclaim all liability for and damages of any kind arising out of the use, reference to, or reliance on any information contained in this whitepaper, even if advised of the possibility of such damages.
+In no event will block.one or its affiliates be liable to any person or entity for any direct, indirect, special or consequential damages for the use of, reference to, or reliance on this whitepaper or any of the content contained herein.

 - [Background](#background)
 - [Requirements for Blockchain Applications](#requirements-for-blockchain-applications)